- Interested in working with Power to Change - Students?

 As campus staff, you would have the opportunity to work directly with students (currently, with COVID-19-related adjustments).
 You would be able to invest the better part of your day in their lives: helping them transition to university, connect to Christian community, and take their next steps towards Jesus through a variety of avenues.
 These can include prayer meetings, Bible studies, retreats, and student leader meetings, amongst other activities.
 Two of the things that P2C-Students is committed to for campus staff are teams and training.
 So if you work in this realm—working with students day in and day out—you would work in a team setting and experience an abundance of excellent training.

-Power to Change is committed to seeking and providing excellent resources in communications that match our mission and our brand.
-There are junior design opportunities in addition to publishing opportunities within our organization.
 This job is often experienced as a mix of collaboration and independent work: connecting with content creators and exploring the best ways to engage with students online, while also having the freedom to work on related projects independently.
 You can also expect to receive excellent training to help you as you adjust to life on staff.

 Absolutely!
 You can try out different passions and interests while working with us.
 Let us know in the application if there is a combination of roles that you are interested in, and we can see how to incorporate them together.